-In this paper, present Spectrum Analysis Framework for Interferer Classification (SaFIC), a sensor mote based spectrum analysis framework for the 2.4 GHz ISM band.
-A very similar version of this work has been presented as a demo/poster before [7], [8].
+We present an extended version of Spectrum Analysis Framework for Interferer Classification (SaFIC) [2], a sensor mote based spectrum analysis framework for the 2.4 GHz ISM band.
 Our framework allows to measure the Received Signal Strength Indicator (RSSI) in a predefined spectrum and visually displays the signal strengths and their corresponding frequencies in real-time.
 It is implemented on typical sensor mote hardware using a Chipcon CC2420 transceiver chip that is widely used in many application domains including health care, building automation, and industry automation.
 Our extended architecture supports fine grained scan jobs with very precise timing control to accurately detect multiple interfering networks at the same time.
 For improved scan performance, the jobs can be organized that only frequencies under investigation need to be evaluated.
 For rapid prototyping of detector modules, we support a flexible language to define complex scan jobs.

-II.
-FRAMEWORK ARCHITECTURE
+2. FRAMEWORK ARCHITECTURE

 An overview of the framework is depicted in Figure 1.
-It consists of a host application and a customized firmware that is running on a TelosB mote [8], [9].
+It consists of a host application and a customized firmware that is running on a TelosB mote [2,6].
 The TelosB uses the very common Chipcon CC2420 transceiver chip.
 The transceiver mainly determines the measurement speed and resolution and hence defines the limitations of our framework.